CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-structured description with strong specificity and completeness, featuring an explicit 'Use when' clause with detailed trigger scenarios.
-The main weaknesses are moderate trigger term coverage (missing common user phrasings) and potential overlap with other coding/testing skills due to its broad scope.
+The main weaknesses are moderate trigger term coverage (missing common user phrasings) and potential overlap with other coding-related skills due to the broad scope of capabilities described.

 Suggestions

-Add more natural user trigger terms like 'add code', 'write tests', 'pytest', 'implement feature', 'TDD', '.py' to improve discoverability
+Add more natural user trigger terms like 'add code', 'write tests', 'pytest', 'implement feature', 'TDD', '.py files' to improve discoverability

 DimensionReasoningScore